Seto Kaiba did this once in the Yu-Gi-Oh! anime; so did Edo Phoenix in GX.

 Later subverted when a lesser executive panics about the company's future and attempts the same thing through the same window, only to find the Big Bad had the window replaced with Plexiglass.

-The Matrix: Deconstructed.
+Deconstructed in The Matrix.
 Trinity jumps through a glass window and gets her face cut for it.

-Deconstructed again in Reloaded.
+Deconstructed again in The Matrix Reloaded.
 Bane and Malachi jump through a skylight simultaneously.
 Even though they have shades on, Bane waits until the glass has settled before looking back up.

 Done during the climax of Transformers: Dark Of The Moon Sam, his girlfriend Carly, and the marines they're with have to jump out of a window of a tilted building, hundreds of stories up to escape a Decepticon chasing them they don't land on the ground per se but slide along the building till they're force to shoot the glass to drop to a lower floor or else fall to their deaths.